Miroslav Lazanski: Early life

-Born to a Karlovac-stationed Yugoslav People's Army (JNA) officer father of Slovene ethnicity with Polish origin Vladimir Lazanski (1919-2005) and a Serb mother Velinka Plavšić, Lazanski's paternal grandfather Mihael Lazanski (1896-1942) and uncle Miroslav "Mirko" Lazanski (1921-1942) were imprisoned and killed in the Ustashe-run Jasenovac concentration camp during World War II.
+Born to a Karlovac-stationed Yugoslav People's Army (JNA) officer father of Slovene ethnicity Vladimir Lazanski (1919-2005) and a Serb mother Velinka Živković, Lazanski's paternal grandfather Mihael Lazanski (1896-1942) and uncle Miroslav "Mirko" Lazanski (1921-1942) were imprisoned and killed in the Ustashe-run Jasenovac concentration camp during World War II.
 During the war, his father—at the time a Royal Yugoslav Army officer—was held at Osnabrück as a prisoner of war.
 His father's best friend was Zoran Konstantinović (1920–2007).

 Young Lazanski began his primary education in the town of his birth, attending the Dragojla Jarnević Elementary School and completing five grades.
 Following Karlovac, his father's job took the family to Trebinje where Lazanski completed final three grades of primary school before enrolling at the Jovan Dučić Gymnasium.
 Upon graduating from the gymnasium, he enrolled at the University of Zagreb's Faculty of Law and graduated.
 His mandatory JNA military service stint took place in Bitola in 1977, in the JNA's 41st infantry division.